 3. Understand that success breeds a cycle of confidence.

 Once you’re consistently making sales and getting positive customer feedback, everything changes.
 You feel increasingly confident and want to strive for more.

 No matter what you’re selling, you have to be focused on why you’re doing it.
 Even though I was excited about the profit from selling in the aftermarket auto space, I only focused on that space because I thought cars were cool.
 But once the money began rolling in, I became more assured of myself and my ability to increase both sales and profit.

-Every success empowers you to strive for the next step, the next opportunity, the next big thing.
+Every successful sales director knows that each win empowers you to strive for the next step, the next opportunity, the next big thing.

 4. Know some things are out of your control—and some aren’t.